 To find a solution that everyone is happy with, it’s important to be flexible and find ways to reach an agreement.

 4. Use PR and marketing to make advertisers aware of the changes.
 It’s vital to ensure advertisers know what changes you’ve made to best practices and standards.
-This helps to educate and inform them, assuaging their potential concerns that the affiliate channel is not a safe or effective place to spend their marketing dollars.
+This helps to educate and inform them, assuaging their potential concerns about whether the affiliate channel is a safe or effective place to spend their marketing dollars.

 I recommend making this information easily available.
 For example, in the U.K., all codes, best practices, and standards can be accessed by anyone through the IAB U.K. website.
 It is imperative that all stakeholders within the industry are aware of best practices so everyone can learn and do their best to comply.